indigo423/opennms.org/user/pages/05.blog/2017-01-10-opennms-docker-image/item.md

 Data for the services is stored in dedicated data containers with the exception of the OpenNMS configuration directory.
 Because it is required to edit OpenNMS configuration files manually, the `/opt/opennms/etc` directory is mounted to the Docker host system.
+In this example it will create the OpenNMS configuration in the current diretory in `./horizon-22.0.4-etc`.
-It is required to modify the `/my/path/to/opennms/config:/opt/opennms/etc` entry in the following `docker-compose.yml` example.
+If you want to use a different directory, just change the mount direction in the `docker-compose.yml` example.
 In case the directory does not exist, the configuration files are initialized automatically from the `/opt/opennms/share/etc-pristine` directory.

 The data containers are used for: